-The Plan sets out a vision for the period up to 2034 that reflects the views of local people with a real interest in their community.
-The Plan sets objectives on key identified themes such as getting around, business, tourism, community, leisure, well-being, the natural environment and the design quality of physical structures.
+The revised ANDP sets out a continuing vision for the period up to 2034 that reflects the views of local people with a real interest in their community.
+The Plan sets objectives on key identified themes such as Getting Around, Business, Tourism and Community, Leisure, Wellbeing, the Natural Environment and the design quality of physical structures.
 The intention is that, through consultation, future planning can be by consensus and thus avoid further conflict.
 However, investment in the Parish, and change in future years, will only be worthwhile if they provide a real benefit to the lives of local people and the future of their community.